enjoy-digital/litex_wr_nic/README.md

 diagnostics through the WRC console.
 This section explains how to rebuild and reload the firmware onto the CPU using the tools and scripts provided in this project.

+[!TIP]

+The RISC-V firmware is automatically built and integrated into the gateware during the build process of the FPGA design.
+The instructions in this section are only necessary if the firmware needs to be rebuilt or manually reloaded.

 **Build the Firmware**

 To rebuild the firmware, use the following commands: